boycao/ShareShare/README.md

 Users could surf the website according to the category tag.
 They can also post their own experience to the category tag.
 One post could have multiple tag.

 # Tech Spechs
 This application will use React.js in the frontend, Node.js as the server, and MongoDB as the databse.
+In the future, I will also use Kotlin and Swift to build a mobile app of this website.